henrioliv/MinimalLamp/README.md

 Some notes:

 **Be careful**, since depending on the amount of LEDs, the drained current might exceed the maximum rated for your USB port, thus leading to *magic smoke*
 Remember to commonize the ground of your external power supply with the USB ground.
-The USB ground will be available on any Arduino ground pi
+The USB ground will be available on any Arduino ground pin.

 Use the defines *LED_PIN* and *LED_COUNT* accordingly to your setup.
 Basically any Arduino pin might be used.
 Update the type of your LED accordingly to the Adafruit_NeoPixel library

 A 330 ohms resistor in-between the arduino data pin and the beginning of the LED strip helps to reduce peak current damage to the first LED

 It is advisable to use a large capacitor between the VCC and ground of your suplply, as close as possible to LEDs, for a smooth operation.

 If your LED strip is very long, consider supplying energy at more than one point.